ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 > "How do particle physicists explain the physical mechanism by which virtual particles in their unobservable state create an attractive force, via force carrier particle exchange, between _hidden emitter-->carrier<--absorber particles_ - when every **observed emitter<-->carrier<-->absorber particle** interaction always results in a repulsion from any would-be line of attraction?"

-On the two separate occasions both Chamberlain and Seaborg gave the exact same answer:
+Both Chamberlain and Seaborg gave the exact same answer:

 > "We don't know how that works."